deathbeam/dotfiles/README.md

     git pull --rebase
     make

+## How to uninstall?

+Just use makefile:

+    cd ~/.dotfiles
+    make uninstall

 ## How to inlude your own stuff?

 After you have installed dotfiles, you can start including your own stuff by